-The Center for Jewish Studies (CJS) supports the academic study of Judaism throughout the University, in the many departments of the Faculty of Arts and Sciences, Harvard Divinity School, and the Law School.
-It does not, however, sponsor academic programs of its own on either the undergraduate or graduate levels.
-These programs are administered through the following schools and departments at Harvard:
+The Center for Jewish Studies (CJS) supports academic work in Jewish studies throughout Harvard University, in the many departments of the Faculty of Arts and Sciences, Harvard Divinity School, and Harvard Law School.
+The CJS strives to enrich academic offerings by supporting Visiting Professors and research scholars in Jewish studies.
+It does not, however, sponsor academic programs of its own.
+Undergraduate and graduate programs are administered by various schools and academic departments at Harvard.
+(See below)

-Undergraduate academic work in Jewish Studies can be pursued through a number of venues:
+Undergraduate academic work and funding opportunities in Jewish studies can be pursued through several paths.